AIThis post was created with the assistance of artificial intelligence (AI).

 As an affiliate, we earn on qualifying purchases.

-“The issuance of Bubills is part of our ongoing efforts to optimize debt management and diversify our financing tools.”
+“The issuance of Bubills is part of our strategy to diversify government debt instruments and adapt to prevailing monetary conditions.”

 — Bundesbank spokesperson